 Financial Aid & Scholarships

-Parker School offers financial aid and scholarships to nearly 50% of its students each year (the national average is about 20%).
+Parker School offers financial aid and scholarships to about 40% of its students almost every year (the national average is about 25%).
 The majority of these financial awards are funded each year by generous donors who attend our annual auction gala, provide direct individual scholarships, or contribute to our financial aid endowment.

 With a donation to our financial aid program, you are giving the gift of education to a curious and ambitious child who otherwise could not afford to experience our school and its nurturing program.
 Thank you for exploring these giving options.